Lake Stuart

 Along the trail, Earth’s stony foundations are frequently visible through the forest’s thin soil, exposed or deposited by the ice age glaciers that raked the landscape and sculpted the dramatic peaks and valleys that exist today.

 The scrubby woodland surrounding the trail varies in character and thickness and bears evidence of frequent lightning-sparked wildfires common to the area.
-Lake Stuart Trail, October 01, 2016.
+Lake Stuart Trail, Washington.

 Look for striking dashes of color hung about the trailside woodland.
 In spring, Rocky Mountain maples (Acer glabrum) (left) sport vivid, velvety leaf tips that are actually galls formed around tiny purple erineum maple mites (Eriophyes calcercis) that burrow into the leaves’ tissues to feed.
 The mites’ unusual handiwork seldom damages the maples.
 Throughout the seasons, vibrant tufts of wolf moss (Letharia vulpina) (right) add conspicuous dots of color to the often stark conifer branches.
 Misnamed, wolf moss is actually a lichen formerly used as poison for wolves and foxes.

 The trail seldom strays far from Mountaineer Creek’s boisterous descent.
-Lake Stuart Trail, October 01, 2016.
+Lake Stuart Trail, Washington.

 After crossing Mountaineer Creek at approximately 1.50 miles/2.40 km from the trailhead, the trail climbs moderately as views crane upward to the surrounding peaks.
-Lake Stuart Trail, October 01, 2016.
+Lake Stuart Trail, Washington.

 At approximately 4.00 miles/6.40 km from the trailhead, a broad meadow opens to an expansive view of the serrated skyline that characterizes the Stuart Range, including here, from left to right, Argonaut Peak, Sherpa Peak, and Mount Stuart.
-Lake Stuart Trail, May 29, 2015.
+Lake Stuart Trail, Washington.

-Spring wildflowers abound throughout the stony wayside woodlands and meadows, including, top row, left to right, yellow columbines (Aquilegia flaviscens), pioneer violets (Viola glabella), sticky currants (Ribes viscosissimum), plumed false Solomon’s-seals (Maianthemum racemosum), hookedspur violets (Viola adunca), and Pacific trilliums (Trillium ovatum); middle row, bluebells (Mertensia spp.), swale desert-parsleys (Lomatium ambiguum), Columbia lewisias (Lewisia columbiana), stickseeds (Hackelia spp.), western fairy slipper orchids (Calypso bulbosa var. occidentalis), star-flowered false Solomon’s seals (Maianthemum stellatum); and bottom row, Cascade Oregon-grapes (Berberis nervosa), various rockcresses (Arabis, Boechera, and Turritis spp.), western serviceberries, or, saskatoons (Amelanchier alnifolia), Venus penstemons (Penstemon venustus), yellow avalanche-lilies (Erythronium grandiflorum), and Fendler’s waterleaves (Hydrophyllum fendleri).
-Lake Stuart Trail, May 28 and 29, 2015.
+Spring wildflowers abound throughout the stony wayside woodlands and meadows, including, top row, left to right, yellow columbines (Aquilegia flaviscens), pioneer, or, stream violets (Viola glabella), sticky currants (Ribes viscosissimum), plumed false Solomon’s seals (Maianthemum racemosum), hookedspur violets (Viola adunca), and Pacific trilliums (Trillium ovatum); middle row, bluebells (Mertensia spp.), swale desert-parsleys (Lomatium ambiguum), Columbia lewisias (Lewisia columbiana), stickseeds (Hackelia spp.), western fairy slipper orchids (Calypso bulbosa var. occidentalis), star-flowered false Solomon’s seals (Maianthemum stellatum); and bottom row, Cascade Oregon-grapes (Berberis nervosa), various rockcresses (Arabis, Boechera, and Turritis spp.), western serviceberries, or, saskatoons (Amelanchier alnifolia), Venus penstemons (Penstemon venustus), yellow avalanche-lilies (Erythronium grandiflorum), and Fendler’s waterleaves (Hydrophyllum fendleri).
+Lake Stuart Trail, Washington.

 Autumn sets the trail’s mid-section meadow ablaze, whilst larches (Larix spp.) fleck the mountainsides with gold.

 Mount Stuart and its retinue of peaks greet the sight upon arrival at Lake Stuart.
-Lake Stuart Trail, May 29, 2015.
+Lake Stuart Trail, Washington.

 The trail continues around to Lake Stuart’s far shore, where the view retraces the several of the peaks passed along the way.
-Lake Stuart Trail, May 29, 2015.
+Lake Stuart Trail, Washington.

 © 2016-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.